kkrruumm/void-install-script/README.md

 -Experimental efistub support, see efistub notes

 -Option to encrypt installation disk
---With efistup setup, encryption will encrypt / using luks2 defaults --With grub setup, encryption will encrypt both /boot and / using luks1 defaults
+--With efistup setup, encryption will encrypt / using luks2 --With grub setup, encryption will encrypt both /boot and / using luks1

 -Option to pre-install and pre-configure the following;
 --Graphics drivers (amd, nvidia, intel, nvidia-optimus, none)